TexasInstruments/edgeai-tidl-tools/test/tidl_unit/README.md

 # Overwrite nmse-threshold and overwrite some inference options defined in config
 pytest test_tidl_unit.py --configs /path/to/config.yaml  --nmse_threshold=0.1 --options debug_level=1 --run-infer

+# Dump inference traces for all models to a directory
+pytest test_tidl_unit.py --configs /path/to/config.yaml --run-infer --trace-base-dir /path/to/traces
+# Traces will be written to /path/to/traces/<model_name>/tidl_trace_*
 ```

 ### Suggestions